iwanbolzern/hslu-pren-target-frame-recognition/README.md

-# target-frame-recognition
+# HSLU PREN Target Frame Recognition
-Target frame recognition for PREN at HSLU
+This module is able to find the centroid of the landing field used in the PREN Modul of HSLU in 2017/2018.